Petroleo Brasileiro S.A. Petrobras ADR (PBR) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price predicted for Petroleo Brasileiro S.A.
-Petrobras ADR (PBR) by analysts is $16.42, which is $1.09 above the current market price.
-The public float for PBR is 3.72B, and at present, short sellers hold a 0.97% of that float.
-On October 30, 2023, the average trading volume of PBR was 20.42M shares.
+The average price recommended by analysts for Petroleo Brasileiro S.A.
+Petrobras ADR (PBR) is $16.50, which is $0.85 above the current market price.
+The public float for PBR is 3.72B and currently, short sellers hold a 0.97% of that float.
+On November 03, 2023, PBR’s average trading volume was 19.89M shares.

 PBR’s Market Performance

-PBR’s stock has seen a -5.43% decrease for the week, with a 3.30% rise in the past month and a 5.58% gain in the past quarter.
-The volatility ratio for the week is 3.04%, and the volatility levels for the past 30 days are at 2.68% for Petroleo Brasileiro S.A.
-Petrobras ADR The simple moving average for the past 20 days is 0.85% for PBR’s stock, with a 22.12% simple moving average for the past 200 days.
+PBR’s stock has seen a 2.09% increase for the week, with a 13.57% rise in the past month and a 17.47% gain in the past quarter.
+The volatility ratio for the week is 3.39%, and the volatility levels for the past 30 days are at 2.71% for Petroleo Brasileiro S.A.
+Petrobras ADR.
+The simple moving average for the past 20 days is 1.34% for PBR’s stock, with a 23.51% simple moving average for the past 200 days.

-During the last 5 trading sessions, PBR fell by -5.43%, which changed the moving average for the period of 200-days by +44.49% in comparison to the 20-day moving average, which settled at $15.22.
+During the last 5 trading sessions, PBR rose by +2.67%, which changed the moving average for the period of 200-days by +38.68% in comparison to the 20-day moving average, which settled at $15.53.
 In addition, Petroleo Brasileiro S.A.
-Petrobras ADR saw 48.38% in overturn over a single year, with a tendency to cut further gains.
+Petrobras ADR saw 51.48% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for PBR